blaugold/angular-browser-meta/README.md

 This module sets Meta Tags and Title from the data property of Routers ActivatedRoute.
 Updates happen when data or the route changes.
-Overrides are possible by injecting this modules services in components or other services.
+Overrides are possible by injecting the `MetaTagService` or `TitleService` in components or other services.

 ## Installation